 If you are not familiar with Hoisin, it is a classic Chinese sauce with a strong sweet-salty flavor.
 If you’ve ever ordered Moo Shu in a Chinese restaurant, it’s served with Hoisin.

-Made with a variety of Asian ingredients, Hoisin has a beautiful, deep purple-black color.
+Hoisin has a beautiful, deep purple-black color.
 Hoisin can be used as grilling sauce (great for ribs, chicken and jumbo shrimp) and as a dipping sauce.
 I’ve made vinaigrettes and marinades with Hoisin.
-It’s something I always keep in my pantry.
-A little goes a long way, so if you are new to Hoisin use it sparingly and add as you prefer.

-One more note, read your labels and find an organic Hoisin.
+if you'd rather buy it, read your labels and find an organic Hoisin.
 Whole Foods 365 brand makes one.
-The ingredients are much better than the standard stuff in the Asian aisle which contain caramel coloring and food dye Red No. 40 which are both best to stay away from.
+The ingredients are much better than the standard stuff in the Asian aisle which contain caramel coloring and food dye Red No. 40, both best to stay away from.